Carter–Jones House

-The Carter–Jones House is a historic house locatedt in Yellville, Arkansas.
+The Carter–Jones House is a historic house located in Yellville, Arkansas.

 Description and history

 It is a two-story structure, built of logs and wood framing, and finished in clapboards.
 Its appearance is largely the result of major alterations made in 1901 to what was probably a dog trot log structure built in 1847.
 The only visible elements of the older structure are to be found in the basement of the building, which otherwise appears to be a stylish turn-of-the-century Queen Anne Victorian.
 The 1901 expansion was made by Perry Carter, a prominent local businessman and politician, and the house was also home to his son-in-law, W. R. Jones, publisher of the Mountain Echo, the local newspaper.

 The house was listed on the National Register of Historic Places on July 21, 1987.